fa-901/d3-gapminder-react/README.md

 # d3-gapminder-clone
-A project done as part of the Udemy course "Mastering data visualization in D3.js""
+A project done as while taking part in the Udemy course "Mastering data visualization in D3.js" by Adam James